Elastane

 What’s Next

-We are actively looking for elastan alternatives that help provide function and are recyclable.
+We are actively looking for elastane alternatives that help provide function and are recyclable.
 We are investigating non-virgin sources for elastane, including recycled and bio-based versions, and we’re exploring bio-based alternatives and new polymers that are less impactful.